DTS-And-Eaglepoint-Funding/MailClientAutoConfig/README.md

 This means that there is nothing stopping you from adding custom code here, or from messing things up badly ;-)

 Most of the configuration is explained inside the sample configuration file itself, but there are a few things to note:
-* In the configuration file, you typically define at least two servers: one IMAP or POP3 server, and a SMTP server.
+* In the configuration file, you typically define at least two servers: one IMAP or POP3 server, and an SMTP server.
 * Each server can have one or more endpoints.
 An endpoint is a combination of:
   * The TCP port number
   * The transport security (unencrypted, TLS or SSL)